com-480-data-visualization/datavis-project-2022-ldj/Milestone 2.md

 More importantly, lectures on Maps and interaction would be most significant for our core mapping visualizations.
 We also need lectures on perception colors, marks and channels for specific details.

 ## Add-on
-A possible add-on would be a 3d globe projection to plane when loading our core map.
+- A possible add-on would be a 3d globe projection to plane when loading our core map.
+- We may also add some animations for interation on website for users to explore.